Gallardoguy/Anti-Derivative_Digital-Distortion/README.md

 ![graph](images/BM_tl_bode.png)

-Finally we have the HM-2. unlike the other two pedals which are very popular, this one is quite niche.
-It saw a lot of success in the Swedish death metal scene in te 90s.
-This is due to it's unique frequency response that was probably not intended to be used like that.
+Finally we have the HM-2.
+Unlike the other two pedals which are very popular, this one is quite niche.
+It saw a lot of success in the Swedish death metal scene in the 90s.
+This is due to its unique frequency response that was probably not intended to be used like that.
 The original pedal is 4 knobs, that give you a lot of control over the sound.
-The pedal was mainly used with everything cranked up to the max to get that famouse sound.
-My take on this was to give it a similar frequency resposne when the tone knob is cranked all the way.
+The pedal was mainly used with everything cranked up to the max to get that famous sound.
+My take on this was to give it a similar frequency response when the tone knob is cranked all the way.
 But as you roll it back you get a pure unfiltered distortion.
-I thought this was a good idea since the other effects I implemented never give you the square wave distotion origianlly was.
-This was also a comprimise since I only wanted to use three knobs on my pedal to minimize controls clutter.
+I thought this was a good idea since the other effects I implemented never give you the square wave distortion originally was.
+This was also a compromise since I only wanted to use three knobs on my pedal to minimize control clutter.

-I changed the input frequency to 100hz to better display its EQ since it mainly lives in the 0 to 2kHz area.
+I changed the input frequency to 100Hz to better display its EQ since it mainly lives in the 0 to 2kHz area.

 Min gain min tone